LongMama/docker_cicd/README.md

-bare django project for testing
+bare ruby on rails project for testing